AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/create-workflow.md

 ---
-title: How to create a workflow in Adobe Campaign Standard
+title: Create a workflow
-description: This video will show you how to create and edit a workflow in Adobe Campaign.
+description: This video will show you how to create and edit a workflow in Adobe Campaign Standard.
 feature: Workflows
 topics:
 kt: 1809